dawsonc/commonroad-vehicle-models/README.md

 We provide implementation examples in MATLAB and Python, routines to convert initial states and parameters, simulation examples to demonstrate the advantages of more complicated models, and a detailed documentation.

+## Installation (Python)

+To use vehicle models and parameters, add the folder `Python` to your PYTHONPATH.
+If you are using PyCharm, this can be set through File->Settings->Project Interpreter->Show all->Edit

 ## Contribute

 If you want to contribute new vehicle models, you can create a merge request or contact us per [e-mail](mailto:commonroad-i06@in.tum.de).